500 mg, 750 mg, 1000 mg Chewable Tablets

 FOSRENOL tablets must be chewed completely and not swallowed whole.

-For those patients who have dentures or those who have difficulty chewing you can crush the tablets.
+For those patients who have dentures or those who have difficulty chewing you can

 When to take it